pinobet/videoconference/README.md

-videoconference
+Video Conference Web Application
 ===============

-Video Conference Web Application in Flash
+Video Conference is a flash based web application.
+PHP is used as server side language.